Bombarded twice in Gaza, 4-year-old Ahmed loses parents, then legs

 GAZA – The boy keeps asking for his parents, and he wants to get up and walk, but his parents are dead and his legs have been amputated.

-"The child asks every day.
-'Where is my father?
-Where is my mother?
+“The child asks every day, ‘Where is my father?
+Where is my mother?’
 Every single day.
-But we try very hard to make him forget, and adjust to the situation he is currently in," said Ahmed's uncle, Ibrahim Abu Amsha, who has become his guardian.
+But we try very hard to make him forget, and adjust to the situation he is currently in,” said Ahmed’s uncle, Mr Ibrahim Abu Amsha, who has become his guardian.

 More than 52,000 people lived in Beit Hanoun before the war.
 There is barely a single inhabitable building still standing there, according to a report in Israeli newspaper Yedioth Ahronoth by veteran Israeli reporter Nahum Barnea, who was taken to see it by the Israeli military on Saturday.

-Both of Ahmed's legs were catastrophically injured.
-With the boy's life in danger, he was taken to Shuhada al-Aqsa hospital in Deir al-Balah, a town further south, where orthopaedic surgeon Dr Ahmed Zayyan took him into his care.
+Both of Ahmed’s legs were catastrophically injured.
+With the boy’s life in danger, he was taken to Shuhada al-Aqsa hospital in Deir al-Balah, a town farther south, where orthopaedic surgeon Dr Ahmed Zayyan took him under his care.

 “We received this child with newly sustained injuries.
 He had severed lower limbs,” the doctor said at the hospital, speaking on Saturday as preparations were underway for him to operate on Ahmed.